F/X2: Plot

-In New York City, special effects expert Rollie Tyler is contacted by his girlfriend Kim's ex-husband, NYPD detective Mike Brandon, to help apprehend a murderer targeting models who was arrested previously but served a reduced sentence and could strike again.
+In New York City, special effects expert Rollie Tyler is contacted by his girlfriend Kim Brandon's ex-husband, NYPD detective Mike Brandon, to help apprehend a murderer targeting models who was arrested previously but served a reduced sentence and could strike again.
 The trap involves luring the murderer to the apartment of a model, where Mike will arrest him.
 Rollie sets up the trap and watches using hidden cameras, but Mike is killed by an unidentified assailant in the apartment, while Mike's superior Ray Silak shoots the model murderer.
 Silak is confident there were only two people in the apartment, but Rollie remains suspicious.
-He leaves a hidden camera in the apartment and contacts his friend, former detective Leo McCarthy, for help.
+He accidentally leaves a hidden camera in the apartment and contacts his friend, former detective Leo McCarthy, for help.

-The next day, Rollie, Kim, and Kim's son Chris go to Mike's house to collect personal items.
-They find the house being searched by police, including Silak, who gives Rollie his hidden camera, suggests the killer was a cop, and asks if Mike mentioned any old cases he was working on.
-Suspicious of Silak's questions and suspecting Mike was set up, Rollie drives Kim and Chris to her sister's house for their safety and goes home to look through the camera footage.
-He sees Silak planting evidence to frame the model murderer for Mike's death but is confronted by the killer, who demands the recording.
-Rollie uses Bluey, a robot clown controlled by a telemetry suit, to fight the killer before Leo can arrive to rescue Rollie, but the killer escapes.
+The next day, Rollie, Kim, and Kim's son Chris go to Mike's house to collect some of Chris's personal items.
+They find the house being searched by police, including Silak, who questions Rollie about the hidden camera.
+Silak now admits that someone else could have been in the apartment, suggesting Mike's killer could be another cop.
+Rollie is further questioned and asked if Mike mentioned any old cases he was working on.
+Suspicious of Silak and suspecting Mike was set up, Rollie drives Kim and Chris to her sister's house for their safety and goes home to look through the camera footage.
+He sees Silak planting evidence to frame the model murderer for Mike's death.
+The actual killer has snuck into Rollie's loft and surprises him demanding the recording.
+Rollie uses Bluey, a robot clown controlled by a telemetry suit, to fight the killer, and makes his way out the fire escape.
+Leo McCarthy arrives to rescue Rollie, but the killer escapes.